vmk9/End-To-End-Power-BI-Sales-Insights-Dashboard/README.md

 If you found an issue or would like to submit an improvement to this project, please submit an issue using this form. https://docs.google.com/forms/d/e/1FAIpQLSdOL5AdmJ4PkQeO2gdhfMg0tNgZJ9P0il2N_jnl7FQvpAi1vQ/viewform?usp=sf_link

 # Like this project?
-If you like this and feel I have really put in some efforts, Consider checking my Likedin Profile in this link and refer me for data positions! :) https://www.linkedin.com/in/vamsikanderi/
+If you like this and feel I have really put in some efforts, Consider checking my Linkedin Profile in this link and refer me for data positions! :) https://www.linkedin.com/in/vamsikanderi/